HMS Retriever (1917): Design and development

 Retriever was one of three R-class destroyers ordered by the British Admiralty from Thornycroft of Woolston, Southampton, in July 1915 as part of the Sixth War Construction Programme.
 The ships differed from the six preceding Thornycroft M-class built by the yard, in having all geared turbines and the aft gun being raised on a bandstand.
 Like other Thornycroft-built vessels, they differed from the rest of the R class in having flat sided funnels.

 Retriever had a long overall of 274 ft 3 in, with a beam of 27 ft 3 in and a draught of 9 ft.
 Displacement was 1035 LT normal and 1208 LT at deep load.Three Yarrow boilers fed steam to two sets of Brown-Curtis geared steam turbines rated at 27000 shp and driving two shafts, giving a design speed of 35 kn.
 Three funnels were fitted.
 A total of 296 LT of fuel oil was carried, giving a design range of 3450 nmi at 20 kn.

 Armament consisted of three single 4 in Mk IV guns on the ship's centreline, with one on the forecastle, one aft on a raised bandstand and one between the second and third funnels.
 A single 2-pounder 40 mm "pom-pom" anti-aircraft gun was carried, along with four 21 in torpedoes in two twin rotating mounts.
+The destroyer was fitted with racks and storage for depth charges.
+Initially, only two depth charges were carried but the number increased in service and by 1918, the vessel was carrying between 30 and 50 depth charges.